mrbrdo/datasource/README.md

 ## Basic Usage

 ### Attributes
-You don't have to do anything special.
+You don't have to do anything special if the attribute is **a database column**.

 ```ruby
 class UserSerializer < ActiveModel::Serializer